awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Reference.Waitevents.md

 A process is waiting for a write to a replication slot control file\.

 **IO:SLRUFlushSync**
-A process is waiting for segmented least\-recently used \(SLRU\) data to reach durable storage during a checkpoint or database shutdown\.
+A process is waiting for simple least\-recently used \(SLRU\) data to reach durable storage during a checkpoint or database shutdown\.

 **IO:SLRURead**
-A process is waiting for a read of a segmented least\-recently used \(SLRU\) page\.
+A process is waiting for a read of a simple least\-recently used \(SLRU\) page\.

 **IO:SLRUSync**
-A process is waiting for segmented least\-recently used \(SLRU\) data to reach durable storage following a page write\.
+A process is waiting for simple least\-recently used \(SLRU\) data to reach durable storage following a page write\.

 **IO:SLRUWrite**
-A process is waiting for a write of a segmented least\-recently used \(SLRU\) page\.
+A process is waiting for a write of a simple least\-recently used \(SLRU\) page\.

 **IO:SnapbuildRead**
 A process is waiting for a read of a serialized historical catalog snapshot\.